-“Thank you for your professionalism, kindness, and most of all, the friendly smile I’ve continuously been greeted with each day.” – Rich, 2015
+“Thank you for your professionalism, kindness, and most of all, the friendly smile I’ve continuously been greeted with each day.” – a Reyna Cancer Center patient.

 Born from the desire to provide superior cancer treatment, Urology San Antonio launched the Reyna Center for Cancer Treatment in 2005 to better serve prostate cancer patients using state-of-the art IMRT technology.